 How to Recover Deleted Files using WINFR on Windows 11/10?

 Once you have installed the tool from Microsoft Store, it will be listed as one of the apps in the Start Menu.
-When you launch it, it will open a command prompt interface to execute commands related to Winfr.
+When you launch it, it opens a command prompt to execute Winfr-related commands.
 Here is the list of modes and switches it supports:

 - Command: winfr source-drive: destination-folder [/mode] [/switches]